MarcoLeeHT/CroplandPotential-NationalLevel/README.md

-# Reproducing: Agricultural Workforce as a Potential Bottleneck of Future Cropland Availability
+# Supplementary_Datasets: Agricultural Workforce as a Potential Bottleneck of Future Cropland Availability

 This repository provides input and comparison datasets required to reproduce the findings of the study:
 **"Agricultural Workforce as a Potential Bottleneck of Future Cropland Availability"** (*Nature Sustainability*, Accepted in principle).